Widdlesworth

 In November 2005, Widdlesworth headed into the studio to record.
 The results of these sessions, which lasted several months, was Widdlesworth's debut album "I Am Not A Theory".
 The album was released independently on March 26, 2006 by way of a release party to a near sell out crowd at Akron, Ohio's Lime Spider.
 By this time, Ryland had set aside playing guitar live to focus more on vocals.
 Chris Solyntjes was brought in January 2006 to pick up the live guitar parts.

 On August 15, 2006 the band announced that they were breaking up due to the members wanting to pursue different things with their lives.
-Ryland and Chris K. have both continued to pursue music.

-Ryland Raus is currently the lead vocalist for the Christian metalcore band Inhale Exhale on Solid State Records.
+Ryland Raus spent time as the lead vocalist for the Christian metalcore band Inhale Exhale on Solid State Records.
+After they disbanded he became the rhythm guitarist and backing vocalist of Attack Attack!.
 Chris Kingsland is currently the lead vocalist for the Christian metalcore band Outrun the Gun.
 Chris Solyntjes is currently playing guitar and bass for the indie rock band The Sewing Machine War.

-Ryland Raus is now the rhythm guitarist and backing vocalist of Attack Attack!.